The average documented cart abandonment rate of 68.63% is no joke.

 Abandoned cart emails are all about how quick you send them out.
 After 24 hours, your chances of bringing a customer back diminish significantly.

 A study suggests that when an email is sent out before that 24 hours mark, you boost ROI by over 2800%.
-For example, the MoonMail app (and many other abandoned cart tools) has a setting for changing around how long it takes to send out an email.

 Whilst doing my Christmas shopping recently, I left a few items in a cart and planned to come back later.
 The company, which is in the fashion industry sent me an email with the following subject line.